 • An event may target a particular audience as long as the availability of regular food service is not interrupted and the event complies with the open and inclusive requirement for student organizations, as outlined in the Student Handbook (an evening event must occur Monday-Friday between 7pm and 11pm).

-• All MC events must be approved and scheduled by the Director or Associate Director of Student Involvement.
+• All MC events must be approved and scheduled by the Student Activities Coordinator.

 • If an event is being facilitated by a student organization, the faculty/staff advisor must be notified and may be required to attend.